 So who am I?
-I’m a Sports Massage Practitioner and provide treatments in Neath.
+I’m a Sports and Deep Tissue Massage Practitioner.
 I haven’t always been a Sports Massage Practitioner though, for over 15 years I was an Executive/Personal Assistant to CEOs and Directors in both the private or charity sectors.

 I never truly enjoyed my jobs and always thought that I wanted to do something else.
 Something completely different but that would mean retraining and I didn’t have the courage.